 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the requirement to establish and operate local child care committees.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on the requirement to establish and operate local child care committees.

 RESCISSIONS:

+WD Letter 19-23

 BACKGROUND:

 House Bill (HB) 619, 87th Texas Legislature, Regular Session (2021), added §302.0062 to the Texas Labor Code, requiring the Texas Workforce Commission (TWC) to prepare a child care workforce strategic plan for improving the quality of the infant, toddler, preschool, and school-age child care workforce in Texas and to update the strategic plan every three years.
 The bill requires the strategic plan to include recommendations and best practices, one of which is the recommendation that Boards improve, sustain, and support the child care workforce.